AguaClara/Textbook/Clarification/Clarifier_Design.rst

 .. figure:: ../Images/circuit_full.png
     :height: 300px
     :align: center
-    :alt: Sedimentation tank as a circuit, showing "good" and "bad" head loss.
+    :alt: Clarification tank as a circuit, showing "good" and "bad" head loss.

-    Sedimentation tank as a circuit, showing "good" and "bad" head loss.
+    Clarification tank as a circuit, showing "good" and "bad" head loss.

-.. _heading_Sed_Tank_Review:
+.. _heading_Clarifier_Review:

 Review
 --------------------------------
-You can review your understanding of AguaClara sedimentation tanks by asking yourself the following questions:
+You can review your understanding of AguaClara clarifiers by asking yourself the following questions:

 #.
-Why do horizontal flow sedimentation tanks perform must worse than theory predicts?
+Why do horizontal flow clarifiers perform must worse than theory predicts?
 #.
-How does the floc filter improve sedimentation tank performance?
+How does the floc filter improve clarifier performance?
 #.
 What is the purpose of the floc hopper?
 #.
 Why do we use plate settlers?
 #.
 What is the failure mechanism for small spacing between plate settlers?
 #.
-What helps the flow divide evenly between and within the sedimentation tanks?
+What helps the flow divide evenly between and within the clarifiers?

-The hydraulic self cleaning sedimentation tank with a high performing floc filter, zero sludge accumulation, and with no moving parts outperforms conventional sedimentation tanks on capital cost, performance, and maintenance costs.
+The hydraulic self cleaning clarifier with a high performing floc filter, zero sludge accumulation, and with no moving parts outperforms conventional clarifiers on capital cost, performance, and maintenance costs.
 We will now transition to the mathematical models which explain how we make these advancements possible.

 References
 ===========